Retatrutide: The Complete Guide to the Triple Agonist

 | TRIUMPH-6/7/8 | Additional indications and populations |

-On March 19, 2026, Eli Lilly announced top-line results from TRANSCEND-T2D-1 — the first Phase 3 trial of retatrutide specifically in adults with type 2 diabetes (T2D).
-This is distinct from the TRIUMPH program, which focused on obesity without T2D as its primary criterion.
+Eli Lilly announced top-line TRANSCEND-T2D-1 results in March 2026, then presented additional data at ADA 2026 with simultaneous publication in The Lancet.
+This was the first Phase 3 trial of retatrutide specifically in adults with type 2 diabetes (T2D).
+It is distinct from the TRIUMPH program, which focused on obesity without T2D as its primary criterion.

 Trial Design